Kabát: Po čertech velkej koncert II, Do pekla/do nebe (2014–18)

 In September 2014, Kabát staged another massive concert in Prague to celebrate their 25th anniversary.
 Titled Po čertech velkej koncert II, the show was opened by Hlas Česko Slovenska 2014 winner Lenka "Lo" Hrůzová, followed by Danish rock band D-A-D. The performance was recorded and later released on DVD.
 At the end of the year, Kabát won first place in the Český slavík poll once more.

 In May 2015, the long-delayed album Do pekla/do nebe was released, and was eventually certified five-times Platinum.
-The band followed it with a tour of Czechia and Slovakia and won their tenth Český slavík that year.
+The band followed it with a tour of the Czech Republic and Slovakia and won their tenth Český slavík that year.
 In 2016, the rockers released the compilation album Kabát 2013–2015, which included the recording of a performance they held at Prague's O2 Arena as part of their big band tour in 2013.
 At the end of November, they received their eleventh Český slavík.

 2017 saw the band score another victory at the Český slavík poll.
 They decided to return the award, however, as they claimed that it should have rightfully gone to Ortel, a controversial group who were ranked in second place.
 After receiving pressure from Kabát and other musicians, including Michal David, Mattoni, the organizer of the event, agreed to a vote recount.
 In the end, Kabát were shown to have received 5,000 more votes than Ortel.